-In considering potential research topics, applicants should be aware of HEI's current areas of interest, as described in the HEI Strategic Plan for the Health Effects of Air Pollution 2005-2010.
-This plan emphasizes the "air pollution mixture" with a focus on (1) particulate matter and gaseous pollutants, (2) diesel exhaust, and (3) air toxics.
+In considering potential research topics, applicants should be aware of HEI's current areas of interest, as described in the upcoming HEI Strategic Plan for the Health Effects of Air Pollution 2010-2015.
+This plan, which will be issued in March 2010, emphasizes research on multi-pollutant effects, and at the air quality-climate nexus.
+The focus is on four key areas: (1) multi-pollutant exposure, epidemiology and toxicology research; (2) emerging technology and fuels, (3) research on the effectiveness of air quality actions to improve public health (accountability), and (4) an international perspective.
 Appendix A includes some sections of the Strategic Plan, which describe HEI's current research priorities and plans for implementing them.
 Appendix B provides a listing of HEI studies and reports, which gives information on the pollutants and issues in which HEI has been interested over the years.

-HEI studies have covered a wide range of designs: modeling, experiments with cell cultures, animal studies, controlled human exposure studies, and epidemiologic investigations.
-There are several cross-cutting issues that the HEI Research Committee would like to emphasize in HEI-funded studies.
-One of these is to identify and evaluate effects in susceptible groups that may respond at lower levels of exposure than "normal subjects".
-Another important focus is to improve methods for understanding mechanisms by which toxic agents cause injury and disease and to measure the actual dose of a pollutant received by tissues, cells, and macromolecules.
+Depending on the research question, HEI studies have used a wide range of designs: modeling, experiments with cell cultures, animal studies, controlled human exposure studies, and epidemiologic investigations.
 In all studies, accurate characterization of exposure is important.
-Studies that address the effects of multiple pollutants are important in understanding health effects of ambient exposure.
-Finally, because the ultimate goal of HEI's research is understanding effects in people, both human studies and studies to improve extrapolation from animals to humans are an important part of HEI's program.

-The ultimate goal of research funded by HEI is to provide data that can inform regulatory decisions about air quality.
-HEI also encourages the development of new methods and technologies that could be used later to provide data useful for regulatory purposes.
-At the end of the project, the awardee must submit a comprehensive final report describing the project and results (see Section on Project Negotiation, Project Management, and Investigator Commitments on pages 25-28).
+Because the ultimate goal of HEI's research is understanding effects in people, both human studies and studies to improve extrapolation from animals to humans are an important part of HEI's program.
+There are two cross-cutting issues that the HEI Research Committee specifically would like to emphasize in HEI-funded studies.
+The first is to identify and evaluate effects in susceptible groups that may respond at lower levels of exposure than "normal subjects", for example certain age groups, people of lower socioeconomic status, or those with pre-existing disease.
+Because the ultimate goal of research funded by HEI is to provide data that can inform regulatory decisions about air quality, as a second cross-cutting issue, HEI encourages the development of new methods and technologies that could be used later to provide data useful for regulatory purposes.